More and more people are really interested in tiny house floor plans nowadays.

 18. Moschata Tiny House On Wheels

-It doesn’t look like your typical trailer and with only 160 sq/ft of livable space (plus 2 lofts), this is the real house on wheels.
-Save around $17,000 to have enough money to build this baby and hook it up to your truck to make the whole country your neighborhood.
+First of all, It doesn’t look like your typical trailer.
+In fact, with only 160 sq/ft of livable space (plus 2 lofts), this is the real house on wheels.
+In essence, save around $17,000 to have enough money to build this baby and hook it up to your truck to make the whole country your neighborhood.

-The floor plan shows 2 chairs, so you definitely can invite at least one friend over for a tea with biscuits or even have a business meeting!
+This small home plan shows 2 chairs, so you definitely can invite at least one friend over for tea with biscuits or even have a business meeting!

 19. Round Tiny House